cran-task-views/WebTechnologies/WebTechnologies.md

     formula (typeset or handwritten) via Mathpix webservice to produce the LaTeX code. `r pkg("zen4R")`
-    provides an Interface to `r pkg("Zenodo")` REST API, including management of depositions, attribution of DOIs by ‘Zenodo’ and upload of files.
+    provides an Interface to `r pkg("Zenodo")` REST API, including management of depositions, attribution of DOIs by 'Zenodo' and upload of files.

-  - *Literature*: `r pkg("rplos")` is a programmatic interface to the Web Service methods provided by the Public Library of Science journals for search. `r pkg("europepmc")` connects to the Europe PubMed Central service. [pubmed.mineR](https://cran.rstudio.com/web/ packages/pubmed.mineR/index.html) is a package for text mining of [PubMed Abstracts](https://pubmed.ncbi.nlm.nih.gov/) that supports fetching text and XML from PubMed. `r pkg("jstor")` provides functions and helpers to import metadata, ngrams and full-texts from Data for Research service by JSTOR. `r pkg("aRxiv")` is a client for the arXiv API, a repository of electronic preprints for computer science, mathematics, physics, quantitative biology, quantitative finance, and statistics. `r pkg("roadoi")` provides an interface to the [Unpaywall API](https:// unpaywall.org/products/api) for finding free full-text versions of academic papers. `r pkg("rcoreoa")` is an interface to the [CORE API](https://core.ac.uk/docs/), a search interface for open access scholarly articles. `r pkg("rcrossref")` is an interface to Crossref’s API, `r pkg("crminer")` extracts full text from scholarly articles retrieved via Crossref’s Text and Data Mining service; `r pkg("fulltext")` is a general purpose package to search for, retrieve and extract full text from scholarly articles; and `r pkg("rromeo")` is an interface to the SHERPA/RoMEO API, a database of scientific journal archival policies
+  - *Literature*: `r pkg("rplos")` is a programmatic interface to the Web Service methods provided by the Public Library of Science journals for search. `r pkg("europepmc")` connects to the Europe PubMed Central service. [pubmed.mineR](https://cran.rstudio.com/web/packages/pubmed.mineR/index.html) is a package for text mining of [PubMed
+    Abstracts](https://pubmed.ncbi.nlm.nih.gov/) that supports fetching text
+    and XML from PubMed. `r pkg("jstor")` provides functions and helpers to import metadata, ngrams and full-texts from Data for Research service by JSTOR. `r pkg("aRxiv")` is a client for the arXiv API, a repository of electronic preprints for computer science, mathematics, physics, quantitative biology, quantitative finance, and statistics. `r pkg("roadoi")` provides an interface to the [Unpaywall API](https://unpaywall.org/products/api) for finding free full-text versions of academic papers. `r pkg("rcoreoa")`
+    is an interface to the [CORE API](https://core.ac.uk/docs/), a search interface for open access scholarly articles. `r pkg("rcrossref")` is an interface to Crossref's API, `r pkg("crminer")` extracts full text from scholarly articles retrieved via Crossref's Text and Data Mining service; `r pkg("fulltext")` is a general purpose package to search for, retrieve and extract full text from scholarly articles; and `r pkg("rromeo")` is an interface to the SHERPA/RoMEO API, a database of scientific journal archival policies